The most spectacular lakes in South America that you must visit

 Forecasting are not giving it more than 10 years before it’s completely melted.
 So make sure you plan your visit as soon as you can.

 The trip also includes a stop by Pumapampa, a large plain with high mountains as a backdrop, and a small colorful pond with bubbling mineral spring, altogether a spectacular scenery for photography.

 Once you get to the Pastoruri Glacier you walk along a man-built path going through a spectacular moon-like landscape until you reach the spectacular lake.
-It was a cloudy day when we arrive but the gloomy weather didn’t stop us from appreciating the beautiful of this landscape.
+It was a cloudy day when we arrive but the gloomy weather didn’t stop us from appreciating the beauty of this landscape.

 Even though it was an organized tour I appreciate that the guide was genuinely enjoying the place as well and didn’t rush us at all, as it usually happens.
-We had plenty of time to walk around, take photographs, and enjoying the spectacular views.
+We had plenty of time to walk around, take photographs, and enjoy the spectacular views.